-We’ve had three different coops for our chickens, and I’ve found that the best way to deodorize it is using sand in our current coop.
+We’ve had three different coops for our chickens, and I’ve found that the best way to deodorize it is by using sand in our current coop.

 They have no fenced-in run.
 This means our chicken coop doesn’t have as much ventilation- but trust me, it’s got plenty of cracks and breeze from the cats and other rodents making their way in.
 Our barn is on gravel ground.